pomdb/pomdb-go/README.md

 ### Object Identifiers

 PomDB automatically generates an ObjectID for each object stored in the database.
-IDs are stored in the `ID` field of the object in [ObjectId](https://www.mongodb.com/docs/manual/reference/bson-types/#std-label-objectid) format.
+IDs are stored in the `ID` field of the object in `pomdb.ObjectID` format.
 Models must embed the `pomdb.Model` struct, or define an `ID` field of type `pomdb.ObjectID`:

 ```go
 type User struct {